-- (NB: price of hearing test is redeemable against hearing aids within 90 days; *if required)
+- (NB: price of hearing test is redeemable against cost of hearing aids within 90 days)

-Outer Ear: Using the latest video oto-endoscope called ‘iCLEARscope®’, developed by Mr Raithatha himself, we examine and display on a monitor the health of your ear canal and eardrum and identify whether you have any infections, wax and foreign bodies obstructing the passage of sound.
-We can also provide a video clip of the ear examination for you to maintain as part of your personal health records.
+Outer Ear: Using the latest video oto-endoscope called the ‘iCLEARscope®’, developed by Mr Raithatha himself, he performs a visual examination of your outer ear.
+The iCLEARscope® provides an unparalleled view of your entire ear canal and eardrum compared to a standard otoscope, head loupes or even ENT microscope.
+This helps to identify whether you have any outer ear abnormalities, infections, ear wax or foreign bodies that may be obstructing the passage of sound through your ear canal.
+Mr Raithatha takes a video-recording of this outer ear examination which he can provide to you to maintain as part of your personal health and medical records.

 Arrange your unique hearing consultation today:

-Inner Ear: A hearing test (PTA) in the UK’s first glass audiometric booth using the AURICAL AUD will determine the degree of hearing loss you have in each ear across the entire speech frequency range and confirm whether or not you have a conductive, mixed or a permanent sensorineural hearing loss.
+Inner Ear: Mr Raithatha performs a hearing test, known as Pure Tone Audiometry (PTA), in the UK’s first glass audiometric booth using the latest AURICAL AUD hearing test device.
+A hearing test is designed to determine the degree of hearing loss you have in each ear across the entire speech frequency range.
+It also helps to confirm whether you have a conductive, mixed or a permanent sensorineural hearing loss.
 If you have a mixed or permanent sensorineural hearing loss, further testing will be performed:

 - Uncomfortable Loudness Levels (ULLs): This test provides measures of the loudest sounds that you can comfortably tolerate and any hypersensitivity to sound you may have.
 The results can be useful when setting the maximum sound level of a hearing aid to ensure it is never uncomfortably loud for you.

-After testing, the results of the assessment will be shared and explained to you.
-We will also provide you with a written hearing report summarising the findings of the hearing consultation.
-If you have a conductive or mixed hearing loss we will send a referral to your GP or an ENT specialist as the cause can sometimes be medically treated.
-If it cannot be treated or you have permanent sensorineural hearing loss, we will explore different digital hearing aids with you and perform a live hearing aid demonstration to include Real-ear measurements (REMs) where ever possible so you can experience first-hand how digital hearing aids can benefit you.
+After testing is complete, the results of the assessment will be shared and explained to you.
+Mr Raithatha will also provide you with a written hearing report summarising the findings of the hearing consultation.
+If you have a conductive or mixed hearing loss, Mr Raithatha is sometimes required to a send a referral to your GP or an ENT specialist as the cause can sometimes be medically or surgically treated.
+If it cannot be treated or you have permanent sensorineural hearing loss, Mr Raithatha will explain the different digital hearing aid styles and technology levels available that can help improve your hearing and quality of life.
+He can also perform a live hearing aid demonstration, to include Real-ear measurements (REMs) where ever possible, so that you can experience first-hand how hearing aids can benefit you.